 The goal of identity federation is to enable users of one domain to securely access the data or systems of another domain easily and with the least amount of administrative overheads.

-The screenshot above demonstrates a so called ‘claims-based’ access control.
 The Identity provider issues a token with the details of the authenticated user.
 This is referred to as ‘claims’ and can include other information, such as role memberships, as well as more granular access rights.
 Applications and services authorise access to features and functionality based on these claims.

 Federated identity improves usability by implementing a single-sign on mechanism which eliminates multiple identities assigned to individual users.
 By having a centralised identity management system, the probability of user password disclosure is reduced significantly.

 For example, if a single user has access to five different applications, having five different user accounts increases the chances of password disclosure and password reuse.
 The federated identity model removes this risk by having one user identity accessing five different applications with potentially five different privilege levels.
 In short, federated user identity benefits the organisation and the cloud environment by:

 - Eliminating the need for users to remember another password.
 This avoids other misconfigurations, such as insufficient password complexity and password reuse.

 - Eliminating the management of duplicate user identities; no need for one user to juggle multiple accounts on multiple systems.

 - Allowing organisations to re-use internal identity process.
 For example, password complexity and rotation may be expanded into the cloud.

 While federated user identity has numerous advantages that benefit both security and usability, there are also disadvantages that can have a negative impact on an organisation.
 Risk of unauthorised access still exists, especially if the services granting access to users are misconfigured.